GaiaGhirardi/gaiaghirardi.github.io/_pages/about.md

 ======

-**Who:**    I am a sociology PhD student
+**Who:**    I am a sociology PhD student.

-**What:**   My research fields are social stratification, social science genomics, and educational inequalities
+**What:**   My research fields are social stratification, educational inequalities, early childhood, and social science genetics.

-**Where:**  I am at the department of Political and Social Science at the the European University Institute, Florence - At the moment, research visit at CREST and INED in Paris
+**Where:**  I am at the department of Political and Social Science at the the European University Institute, Florence.

 ![](http://gaiaghirardi.github.io/images/bybike1.jpeg)